10 Signs You’re Dealing with Manipulative People and How To Free Yourself

 Trusting your gut, setting clear boundaries, and communicating openly are your best tools.
 Keep these practices in mind in all your interactions to build and maintain respectful, supportive relationships.

 Let this advice strengthen your confidence and guide you to healthier connections.
-Moving forward, remember you have the power to steer clear of manipulation and build a foundation of genuine respect and self-assurance.
+Moving forward, remember that you have the power to avoid manipulation.
+Focus on building a foundation of genuine respect and self-assurance.

 Namaste 🙂